HypothesisTester/blackjack/README.md

    - **Pygame**: Use mouse clicks to interact with buttons for hitting, standing, splitting, or doubling down.
    - **CLI**: Enter commands (e.g., `hit`, `stand`, `split`, `double`) to play.
 3. **Card Counting**: Track the Hi-Lo count displayed in the interface to inform your strategy.

----

-## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.